SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/carbon-black-cloud.md

 Please carefully evaluate this information to assure that your configuration reflects the data set you would like to send to Sumo Logic.

-## Installing the Carbon Black Cloud App
+## Installing the Carbon Black Cloud app

 {@import ../../reuse/apps/app-install-v2.md}

 ## Viewing Carbon Black Cloud dashboards​

 {@import ../../reuse/apps/view-dashboards.md}

 ### Overview